An exotic calculus of Berezin-Toeplitz operators: Simple Example Worked Out

 Therefore the new contour is

 The real stationary phase is applied to the amplitude $g(p(w) ) \det (\frac{\p p}{\p w})$, which is, after replacing $t$ with its definition,

 So that, ignoring constants

-Along the diagonal, this agrees with the computation in \eqref{eq:1163} (except for constants, which are straightforward to compute).
-However this gives a (non-unique) expansion of complex stationary phase, and possibly sheds light on how this method works in general.
+Along the diagonal, this agrees with the computation in \eqref{eq:1163} (with constants which can be shown to be equal).
+This provides a (non-unique) asymptotic expansion of $T_{N,f}$ using complex stationary phase, and possibly sheds light on how this method works in general.